PedroGeometrias/NeovimConfig/README.md

 #### Centralized Configuration

-To streamline the setup process, I utilize a central file named `servers.lua`.
+To streamline the setup process, I have a central file named `servers.lua`.
 This file serves as a hub for requiring all the individual language server configurations.
 By requiring this single file in my main lsp configuration file (`lsp-config.lua`), I keep the setup clean, modular, and easy to manage.

 #### Benefits

-- **Modularity:** Each language server configuration is isolated in its own file, making it easy to maintain and customize.
+- **Modularity:** Each language server configuration is isolated in its ownfile, making it easy to maintain and customize.
 - **Simplicity:** The central `servers.lua` file abstracts away the complexity of individual LSP setups, providing a straightforward way to manage all language servers collectively.
 - **Scalability:** Adding or removing language servers is as simple as creating or deleting a file in the `syntax` directory and requiring it in the `servers.lua` file.
 ---
 ### Plugins

-I have added some plugins, but I just can't stop expanding and messing around with my config, so the plugins might change in the future.
+I have added some plugins, but I can't stop expanding and messing around with my config, so the plugins might change in the future.

 ---
 ## Installation <a name="installation"></a>